 Step 3:Time To Gently Scrub It Down

 Now take a lens solution and a microfiber cloth.
-Then soak up the cloth with the solution and start rubbing the lenses down very gently.
+Then soak up the cloth with the solution and gently rub the lenses down.
 Do not use any other means of cleaning your lenses or any other part of your binoculars because that might leave scratches on them.
 And that’s it; you’re done!

 Roof Prisms vs. Porro Prisms For Birding